BioClub/labU/README.md

 ## Option 2: ProcessWire (currently evaluating)

 Processwire is ... differnt.
 It requires you to build the site from scratch

+## Option 3: Static Site Generators (MkDocs, Hugo, Jekyll)

+SSGs are great for Documentation Pages, but they are not great for site with multiple users, as they usually don't provide user management.
+That would have to been done in GitHub, which would mean

++ Fast

+- No User Management
+- File Conflicts
+- No DB for generating Pages
+- No native Search

 ## WordPress Installation (outdated)